 Where to Find Help Applying for VA Benefits

 Including specific and comprehensive information in a VA application is crucial for timely processing and determination of benefits, but many families need help locating and compiling the necessary paperwork.
-Veteran service organizations (VSOs) like regional offices of the American Legion, Disabled American Veterans (DAV) and Veterans of Foreign Wars (VFW) can provide this assistance free of charge.
+Accredited veteran service organizations (VSOs) like regional offices of the American Legion, Disabled American Veterans (DAV) and Veterans of Foreign Wars (VFW) can provide this assistance free of charge.

 Once an application is submitted, there is a waiting period before a veteran will receive an approval or denial.
 The amount of time varies according to the backlog of claims the VA is processing, but the average wait time is usually a few months.
 However, longer waits are to be expected if a vet files an incomplete or incorrect application.